YOURLS/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please don't disclose security-related issues publicly, see below.
+Please don't disclose security-related issues publicly.
-If you discover a security vulnerability within YOURLS, please send an email to YOURLS Team at <yourls@yourls.org>.
+If you discover a security vulnerability within YOURLS, please report it using one the methods below.
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be promptly addressed, but please bear in mind we're a project run entirely by volunteers in our spare time.

+### Via GitHub Security Advisory (preferred)

+Report security issues by filling in [the security advisory form](https://github.com/YOURLS/YOURLS/security/advisories/new).

+### Via Email

+Send an email to YOURLS Team at <yourls@yourls.org>.

-### Public PGP Key
+#### Public PGP Key

 Public PGP key hosted in yourls.org [Web Key Directory](https://datatracker.ietf.org/doc/draft-koch-openpgp-webkey-service/).